dy/to-uint8/readme.md

 ## `u8data = u8(data, detectFloat=true)`

-Return Uint8Array `u8data` with input `data` values, possibly converted from floats, if required. `data` can be an array, array of arrays, typed array, buffer, arraybuffer, base64 string or any other container.
+Return Uint8Array `u8data` with input `data` values, possibly converted from floats, if required. `data` can be an Array, Array of Arrays, TypedArray, Buffer, ArrayBuffer, base64 string or any other container.

 ```js
 u8(new Uint16Array([0, 1, 2])) // <uint8 0, 1, 2>